RenderKit/oidn/doc/api.md

 are computed as the Fresnel blend of the reflected and transmitted normals.][imgMazdaNormalNonDeltaHit]

+#### Weights

+Instead of using the built-in trained models for filtering, it is also possible to specify user-trained models at runtime.
+This can be achieved by passing the model *weights* blob produced by the training tool.

 ### RTLightmap

 The `RTLightmap` filter is a variant of the `RT` filter optimized for denoising